pirapira/cpp-ethereum/doc/generating_tests.rst

 Designing a Test Case
 ---------------------

-For creating a new GeneralStateTest case, you need
+For creating a new GeneralStateTest case, you need:

 * something
   something
   something